-Children's centres for early childhood development, and parenting and children and family centres bring together care, education, health, community development activities and family services for families and their young children.
+Children's centres for early childhood development, and parenting, children and family centres bring together care, education, health, community development activities and family services for families and their young children.

-Check with your local children’s centre to find out which services are offered in your area.
+To find out which services are offered in your area, check with your local children’s centre.

 - Preschool is offered for children who will be starting school within the next year (4 to 5 year olds).
 Some 3 year olds are also eligible to attend.
-See preschools and kindergartens for further information.
+Find more information on other options for attending preschool.

 - A range of services support preschool children with disabilities and additional needs according to specific needs and eligibility criteria.

 - Learning Together programs are part of or work in conjunction with centres and are an early literacy learning and support program for families with children from up to 4 years of age.

 - Long day care provides full or part-time care for babies, toddlers and children under the age of 6.